 binding.
 In License Use Management, the method by which a network license client can locate a server in order to request a license.
-See direct binding.

 C language.
 A language used to develop software applications in compact, efficient code that can be run on different types of computers with minimal change.